wolfiex/wolfiex-mip-cmor-tables/.github/ISSUE_TEMPLATE/consortium.md

 ---
-name: Institution
+name: Consortium
-about: Addding a new, or updating an existing, institution
+about: Addding a new, or updating an existing, consortium
-title: 'Review request for change in institution'
+title: 'Review request for change in consortium'
-labels: 'institution'
+labels: 'consortium'
 assignees: ''

 ---